royfrancis/pophelper/README.md

 ![Interpolation sample 2](screenshots/Fig14.jpg)

-__Fig 10.__ Interpolated plot of one cluster (Cluster 2) one TESS run file containing 6 clusters (K=6) showing different interpolation methods.
+__Fig 10.__ *Interpolated plot of one cluster (Cluster 2) of one TESS run file containing 6 clusters (K=6) showing different interpolation methods.
 Row 1 from left: bilinear, bicubic and Inverse distance weighting.
-Row 2 from left: Nearest neighbour and Kriging.
+Row 2 from left: Nearest neighbour and Kriging.*

 The colours can be easily changed by feeding in required colours to the argument `colours`.
 The R package `RColorBrewer` has a wide range of nice colours.
-The clusters to plot can be defined using the argument `clusters`.

 ```coffee
 #view Colorbrewer colours